percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --tables-file=name

    A file containing one table name per line, in databasename.tablename format.
    The backup will be limited to the specified tables.
-See :ref:`scripting-xtrabackup`.

 .. option:: --target-dir=DIRECTORY